Justice League of Earth: Fictional team history

-On Earth, Chameleon Girl sneaks into the Justice League's headquarters.
-She discovers that they captured Sun Boy and placed him into a machine that uses his powers to tint the sun red.
-Superman, Brainiac 5, and Colossal Boy find the other Legionnaires and the crystal data tablet containing the false claims regarding Superman's origins.

-Earth-Man reveals himself, steals Colossal Boy's power, and proceeds to attack Superman, gloating about how he has forever ruined Superman's name.
+Earth-Man reveals himself, steals Colossal Boy's power, and attacks Superman, gloating about how he has ruined Superman's name.
 Superman takes the fight outside the station and pushes Earth-Man into outer space.
 Meanwhile, the attack force of the United Planets waits for the signal to attack Earth.

-Brainiac 5 manages to free Sun Boy from the machine.
-Once he returns to consciousness, Earth's sun once again emits yellow rays, restoring Superman's powers.
-The Man of Steel is then able to face Earth-Man on equal footing, convincing Earth's people of the truth of his origins in the process.
+Superman faces Earth-Man, convincing Earth's people of the truth of his origins in the process.
 With the Legion's help, Superman is able to subdue Earth-Man.
 With the Justice League of Earth defeated, the Legion set about rebuilding and making plans to find their lost teammates.
 Before leaving for his era, Superman tells the Legion to let him know when they need his help.
-The Justice League of Earth were defeated and imprisoned on the prison planet Takron-Galtos.
+The Justice League of Earth are imprisoned on the prison planet Takron-Galtos.

-During the "Final Crisis" storyline, Earth Man, Golden Boy, Storm Boy, and Tusker appear as members of Superboy-Prime's Legion of Super-Villains.
+In Final Crisis, Earth Man, Golden Boy, Storm Boy, and Tusker join Superboy-Prime's Legion of Super-Villains.